 Professor Lewis Ayres

-Although I was born and educated in the UK, I have taught for most of my career abroad, in Ireland and most recently in the US at Emory University.
+Although I was born and educated in the UK, I have taught for much of my career abroad, in Ireland (at TCD) and most recently in the US at Emory University.
 I arrived at Durham in 2009.
 The core of my research has been Trinitarian theology in Augustine and in the Greek writers of the fourth century.
 On this theme I have published a number of articles and Nicaea and Its Legacy: An Approach to Fourth Century Trinitarian Theology (Oxford University Press, 2004/6).
 In 2010 I also published Augustine and the Trinity (Cambridge University Press).

 My current research concerns the development of early Christian cultures of interpretation between 100 and 250.
 I am currently working on a book entitled As It Is Written: Ancient Literary Criticism and the Rise of Scripture AD 100-250 (for Princeton University Press).